 Gains and losses on these financial assets are never recycled to profit or loss.
 Dividends are recognized as other income in the statement of profit and loss when the right of payment has been established, except when the Company benefits from such proceeds as a recovery of part of the cost of the financial asset, in which case, such gains are recorded in OCI.
-Equity instruments designated at fair value the loss of the financial asset, in not subject to impairment assessment.
+Equity instruments designated at fair value there is not subject to impairment assessment.